timbees44/autofor/README.md

 	Foremost is used to recover files.
 In autofor, it has initially been used to search for embedded or composite files.
 This can occur when a user concatenates two files.

+Autofor will automatically check if these tools are installed.
+If they aren't it will try to install them.
+If autofor fails to do so, they can be installed manually as shown below

 To install these packages you can copy and paste the following...

 ```